 So Absalom went to his house and didn't see David's face.

-When Absalom cut his hair (he had to cut it every year because his hair became so heavy), his hair weighed 200 shekels.
+When Absalom cut his hair (he had to cut it every year because his hair became so heavy), his hair weighed more than six pounds.

 He lived two years in Jerusalem.
 During that time he never saw his father's face.

 29 Therefore Absalom sent for Joab, to have sent him to the king; but he would not come to him: and when he sent again the second time, he would not come.